-Not all SMBs want to grow (and not all of them should)
+Not all SMBs want to grow (and not all of them should).

-Scalable operational expenses are preferable to big purchases
+Scalable operational expenses are preferable to big purchases.

 Back in the days of traditional client-server software packages, technology trends favored large enterprises.
 That’s because they entailed a big, expensive cash commitment upfront, backed by a staff of in-house IT professionals for implementation, maintenance, and security.
 Very few SMBs had resources for those kinds of purchases, and those that did often preferred to avoid such large expenditures.
 Recently, however, software as a service (SaaS) has changed the game.
 By making day-to-day infrastructure needs into a monthly operational expense that can be scaled up or down as an organization’s needs evolve, many SMBs can now afford technology upgrades that were previously unavailable to them.

-Respect the owner’s limited time
+Respect the owner’s limited time.

 When it comes to selling to SMBs, you need to be the flexible one in the relationship.
-Pricing, service terms, and even worrying about your competitors will all take a back seat to getting SMB owners to give you their precious time.
+Setting prices, devising service terms, and even worrying about your competitors will all take a back seat to getting SMB owners to give you their precious time.
 Make it a rule to set and keep appointments on your end, but remain flexible so as to accommodate changes on the end of your client.

-Keep exchanges small, intimate, and down to earth
+Keep exchanges small, intimate, and down to earth.

-Focus on Ease of Use
+Focus on ease of use.

-Stand behind your product or service
+Stand behind your product or service.

-You should be able to share relevant data that demonstrates a measurable, and trackable, ROI to your customers.
-Backing that up with a performance guarantee and stellar customer service policies will go a long way toward removing anxiety from their purchase decision.
+You should be able to share relevant data that demonstrates a measurable and trackable ROI to your customers.
+Backing that up with a performance guarantee and stellar customer-service policies will go a long way toward removing anxiety from their purchase decision.
 In fact, if you have a valuable product or service that is being pitched correctly, the only anxiety your potential client should feel is the anxiety of what might happen if they don’t take you up on your offer.